-If you care about the planet eat more pulses - we make this easy for you
+If you care about the planet and your life, eat more pulses!
+We make it easy for you.

 Thank you for being here.